 The home is filled with traditional Christmas displays featuring items you would find at the time the house was built and lived in.

-You will even find the Biltmore House likeness in a Gingerbread Display inside the servants kitchen.
+Speaking of treats, you will even find the Biltmore House likeness in a Gingerbread display in the servant’s kitchen.

 Biltmore House Christmas Shopping

 Hoping to do a little Christmas shopping while at Biltmore?
 You will find plenty of wonderful gift items!

 - Biltmore Carriage House– Beautiful Christmas decorations, housewares, and gifts.

 - Confectionery – gourmet chocolates, holiday candies, and giftable sweets.

 - Toymaker’s – timeless toys and games for all ages